AllocZero/EfficientDynamoDb/website/docs/dev_guide/setup.md

 var credentials = new AwsCredentials(accessKey, secretKey);
 ```

-If you want to use token auth, you can pass it to the `AwsCredentials` constructor as well:
+If you want to use token authentication, you can pass it to the `AwsCredentials` constructor as well:

 ```csharp
 var accessKey = Environment.GetEnvironmentVariable("accessKeyVariable");